PFAS – Putting the Cart Before the Horse

 Accreditation, Analytical Methods and the Availability of Reference Materials

 Until recently, the only published PFAS method was the drinking water method, Method 537.
-Since then ASTM Method 7968 (up to 21 PFAS in non-drinking water aqueous and sludge samples), ASTM 7979 (up to 30 PFAS in soil samples) and the recent June 21, 2019 release of US EPA draft Method 8327 (See our published comments on the Draft Method) were published.
+Since then ASTM Method 7968 (up to 21 PFAS in non-drinking water aqueous and sludge samples), ASTM 7979 (up to 30 PFAS in soil samples) and the recent June 21, 2019 release of US EPA draft Method 8327 (See our article on draft Method 8327 with a link to comments submitted to the docket) were published.
 Because of the lack of US EPA published methods, many commercial laboratories have developed their own (and different) methods for the analysis of environmental media for a varying number PFAS.
 Commercial laboratories have cleverly referenced their methods as “Method 537- modified.”
 These high-variable modifications have led to significant inconsistency across the monitoring spectrum.
 In fact, it has been shown that split samples sent to multiple accredited laboratories routinely yield alarming differences in the reported PFAS concentrations.

 Recent Orders issued by the California State Water Resources Control Board (CA SWRCB) requested the recipients to collect samples and analyze those samples for 38 PFAS, yet there is no published method for the analysis of all these 38 PFAS.
 Additionally, there is currently only one provider of laboratory reference standards for all these 38 compounds, which means laboratories are not able to use a true second-source standard to verify proper calibration of their instruments.